Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval: Introduction

 \section{Introduction}

-Using neural models for representing and processing textual data has become a de-facto standard in research and practice.
-Recent approaches to information retrieval (IR) and natural language processing (NLP) tasks adopt contextual language models (e.g., BERT \cite{devlin2019bert}) that gives promising results with richer representations of texts, ameliorating not only synonymy but also polysemy problems in IR \cite{zhan2020repbert,khattab2020colbert,ding2020rocketqa}.
-In these approaches, queries and documents are first encoded into contextual embeddings, either independently \cite{zhan2020repbert} or with interactions \cite{ding2020rocketqa}, which are usually low-dimensional dense representations.
-Documents are retrieved based on a similarity metric, such as cosine similarity, defined for two vectors.
+Using neural models for representing and processing textual data has become a de-facto standard.
+Recent approaches to information retrieval (IR) and natural language processing (NLP) tasks adopt contextual language models (e.g., BERT \cite{devlin2019bert}), ameliorating both synonymy and polysemy problems associated with words \cite{zhan2020repbert,khattab2020colbert,ding2020rocketqa}.
+In these approaches, queries and documents are first encoded into contextual embeddings, either independently \cite{zhan2020repbert} or with interactions \cite{ding2020rocketqa}, resulting in low-dimensional dense representations.
+Then the documents are retrieved based on a similarity metric, such as cosine similarity, defined for two vectors.